ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+turist.

+At this season of the year a cool
+draught of water is a luxury which
+we may enjoy with a little care.
+By
+the following method, simple and in­
+expensive, water may be kept almost
- as ice.
+as cool as ice.
 Let the jar, pitcher, or
 vessel, used for water,&quot;be surrounded
 with one or more folds of coarse cotton,
 to be constantly wet; the evaporation